Optimize · v1.0 NEW VERTICAL

 Three verticals where a signed route is worth more than a fast one.

-HiveLogistics is solver-agnostic — the receipt is what matters.
-These three verticals are where the receipt is currently the difference between "we delivered" and "we can prove we delivered."
+HiveLogistics does not care which solver you use.
+The receipt is what matters.
+In these three areas, the receipt is currently the difference between "we delivered" and "we can prove we delivered."

 Last-mile delivery